Johncci/rock-paper-scissors-lizard-spock-game/README.md

    * **Rules page**

-     * The only other page attached to this website containts the rules of the game.
+     * The only other page attached to this website contains the rules of the game.
 The rules are defined here as the result of any choice the user makes.
 I gave consideration to displaying the rules on the main page and keeping the content to a single page however I came to the decision that this would have a negative impact on user experience on smaller devices such as mobile phones due to scrolling up and down.
 The design is intented to be just a simple set of rules that are easy to read and are not distracted by any background images.

      ![Rules of the game](assets/images/rules-page.png)